This is one of our 1999 interviews with Disney Imagineering’s theme park guru Eddie Sotto.

 NN: Overall, sounds like you helped get it back in line.
-By the way, do you think we should tell Tony about computer aided design?

 ES: Well I have to give him credit.
 He had to create this winding track with many caveats and sight line issues.
 I was good for him at the time as he was married to a certain set of ideas and I was a catalyst for change.
 He later developed the rest of the ride.
 I suggested putting the changing room at the beginning instead of at the top of the lift and to do the projected bugs in the dead areas.